-Debbie Reynolds dies a day after daughter Carrie Fisher
+Actor and singer Debbie Reynolds has died, barely a day after the death of her daughter Carrie Fisher.

 The 84-year-old Singin' In The Rain star died on Wednesday, her son Todd Fisher said, saying: "She's now with Carrie and we're all heartbroken."